 1. Fulfill Elsewhere

 Wondering how to improve operating profit margins?
 Check out fulfillment for your e-commerce business .
 Fulfillment strategies change depending on the business type.
 Some companies with brick and mortar stores find it better to fulfill out of the actual stores, whether from the floor or the storage area.
 Others prefer to use distribution centers.
 Pure e-commerce retailers may perform fulfillment with their own online store staff, or they may outsource it to a warehouse and 3PL.
 There are cost factors in each approach.
 Self-fulfillment includes labor costs, insurance for the labor pool, and fixed real estate payments.
-Depending on company size and location, there are potentially longer shipping distances and higher prices if customers are scattered throughout the country.
+Depending on company size and location, there are potentially longer shipping distances and higher shipping costs if customers are scattered throughout the country.

 Some e-commerce companies find it more economical to use third party fulfillment.
 One warehouse location can be the hub, or the goods can be strategically placed at various warehouses for shorter shipping times and even with different mixes of goods.
-Outsourcing fulfillment can decrease overhead expenses, however, you’ll want to seek out logistics consulting to ensure you are getting the best price for your 3PL.
+Outsourcing fulfillment can decrease overhead costs, however, you’ll want to seek out logistics consulting to ensure you are getting the best price for your 3PL.
 For more information on 3PL, check out our guides on minimizing fulfillment costs and saving on e-commerce shipping costs.

 2. Streamline Operations